aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 }
 ```

-`description`: Required string.
-The human readable description of this field, provided in every available language.
+`description`: Required object with IETF BCP 47 language tags as keys.
+The value of each key is a string that is the human readable description of this field, provided in every available language.
 It
-may be rendered on the front-end as a question, or label, text.
+may be rendered on the front-end as a question, label or text.

 `options`: Required object of type-specific keys.
 It contains the type-dependent options for this field, further
 described in section [3.2: Field Types](#32-field-types).